-For the homework, we will work on the speech recognition problem, since we're already familiar with the data from HW1P2 and HW3P2.
-There is one difference though - in HW1P2 and HW3P2 we tried to predict the phonemes in the speech.
-Here, we learn to directly spell the spoken sentence out in the English alphabet.
+For this homework, we will work on the speech recognition problem.
+Unlike HW1P2 and HW3P2, where the task was to predict phonemes in the speech, in this homework, we will learn to directly spell the spoken sentence out in the English alphabet.

-A key characteristic of such problems is that there may be no obvious correspondence between the input and the output sequences.
+A key characteristic of speech recognition problems is that there may be no obvious correspondence between the input and the output sequences.
 For instance, in a dialog system, a user input "my screen is blank" may elicit the output "check the power switch".
-Or, more related to the problem of this homework, in a speech recognition system the input may be the (feature vector sequence for the) spoken recording for the phrase "know how".
+In a speech recognition system the input may be the (feature vector sequence for the) spoken recording for the phrase "know how".
 The system output must be the character sequence "k", "n", "o", "w", "", "h", "o", "w" (note the blank space "" between know and how - the output is supposed to be readable, and must include blank spaces as characters).
 There is no obvious audio corresponding to the silent characters "k" and "w" in know, or the blank space character between know and how, yet these characters must nevertheless be output.